Santo Daime: Ritual

-Ayahuasca, consumed sacramentally by Daimistas in Eucharistic ceremonies, has many different traditional names, but is known within the Santo Daime as Santo Daime, meaning Holy Daime, or simply, Daime, as originally named by Mestre Irineu.
+Ayahuasca, consumed sacramentally by Daimistas in Eucharistic ceremonies, has many different traditional names, but is known within the Santo Daime religion as Santo Daime, or simply Daime, as originally named by Mestre Irineu.
 Dai-me (with a hyphen) means "give me" in Portuguese.
-A phrase, Dai-me força, dai-me amor ("give me strength, give me love"), recurs in the doctrine's hymns.
-"The Daime" is revered as an entheogen, not as any kind of recreational drug; it has the opposite effect of being addictive, and there are many testimonies of it curing drug addictions and alcoholism.
+A phrase, Dai-me força, dai-me amor ("give me strength, give me love"), recurs throughout the hymns of the doctrine.
+"Daime" is revered as an entheogenic sacrament, not as any kind of recreational drug; in fact, there are many testimonies of it curing drug addictions and alcoholism.

-Participants in the ritual come to submit themselves to a process through which they may learn self knowledge, to be more humble, have their hearts opened up, and experience the Grace of God.
-This may include various wonders — ayahuasca is known for the visions or "miracaos" it generates, and the sense of communion with nature and spiritual reality — as well as more mundane, less pleasant lessons about the self.
+Participants in the ritual come to submit themselves to a process through which they may learn self-knowledge, to be more humble, have their hearts opened up, and experience the Grace of God.
+This may include various wonders — ayahuasca is known for the visions or "mirações" it generates, and the sense of communion with nature and spiritual reality — as well as more mundane, less pleasant lessons about the self.
 The Daime is thought to reveal both positive and various negative or unresolved aspects of the individual, resulting in difficult "passages" involving the integration of this dissociated psychological content.
-This often will be end-pointed by the purgative nature of Ayahuasca whereby negative emotions, sinful elements from within, and even demonic energies are expelled, as well as physical toxins.
-This leads to a general release, a sense of joy, lightness and clarity afterwards, with a general improvement in life.
+This often will be end-pointed by the purgative nature of Ayahuasca, whereby negative emotions, sinful elements from within, and even demonic energies are expelled, as well as physical toxins.
+This leads to a general release, a sense of joy, lightness, and clarity afterwards, with a general improvement in life.
 The only real dangers to be experienced during ceremonies are exposure of egotistical tendencies and contrition.

 Ceremonies are referred to as "works" or "trabalhos" because hard work is needed on the spiritual path, laziness being an impediment on the path of the soul.
-The effects of Daime combined with dancing, singing and concentration for up to twelve hours require and develop stamina/ determination firmeza (firmness).
-Generally though, the non dance works, such as Concentrations and Curas are. only 4 to 6 hours in duration, with sitting down periods.
-The daime will often give energy to people to help them through a long challenging work, with added help coming from a sense of fraternity and shared purpose, as per the doctrine.
+The effects of Daime combined with dancing, singing, and concentration for up to twelve hours require and develop stamina/determination firmeza (firmness).
+The Daime will often give energy to people to help them through a long challenging work, with added help coming from a sense of fraternity and shared purpose, as per the doctrine.